SruthyThomas/WebscrapinB2Bevents/README.md

 ## Overview

-This script creates a DataFrame using scraped data about various events, including their names, dates, website URLs, descriptions, and event types.
+B2B (Business-to-Business) events are specialized conferences, seminars, trade shows, and other gatherings where businesses interact directly with other businesses rather than with individual consumers.
+These events are pivotal in fostering professional relationships, exploring new business opportunities, and staying up-to-date with industry trends and innovations.This script creates a DataFrame using scraped data about various events, including their names, dates, website URLs, descriptions, and event types.
 The data is stored in lists and then explicitly assigned to columns of the DataFrame.

 ## Instructions